basnijholt/nijho.lt/content/post/file-based-rag-memory/index.md

 A cross-encoder looks at the query and the document *together* and outputs a relevance score.
 It's computationally heavier, but since I'm running this locally on my RTX 3090 (or even CPU via ONNX), the 50ms latency penalty is worth it for results that are actually useful.

-I didn't invent this—I just implemented it cleanly without the 8GB dependency tax.
+This isn't a new idea, but implementing it cleanly with ONNX avoided the huge dependency tax.

 ## 6. Memory: files over databases